 As a political commentator, Joana has been featured on Channel 4 News, BBC and LBC radio, as well as debates against fellow pundits Peter Oborne, Michael White and Peter Hitchens.

-She has worked as an editorial assistant at Pluto Press, as the social affairs correspondent for the Morning Star, as an online reporter and presenter for RT UK, and as senior journalist and author Paul Mason‘s researcher.
+She has worked as an editorial assistant at Pluto Press, as the social affairs correspondent for the Morning Star, as an online reporter and presenter for RT UK, as senior journalist and author Paul Mason‘s researcher.
 Since going freelance, Joana has worked for several news outlets including the Associated Press, Sunday Mirror, Independent, New Statesman, and Vice.